userness/Arackus/README.md

 # Adding Arackus Clients

 1. Install [this shortcut](https://www.icloud.com/shortcuts/afe0c1c6c0d84eddb19edf41a2bf4a42 "this shortcut") onto the target device.
-	>**Note:** you should problably chnage the name of the shortcut and/or icon for stealth.
+	>**Note:** You should probably change the name of the shortcut and/or icon for stealth.
 2. ![settings](https://i.ibb.co/QvrdTKrw/IMG-2273.jpg)
 3. Create a new email in the default mail app (not Gmail or anything else), or note the email that's already there.
 4. Add a new shortcut automation.